banr1/learning-english-transcripts/Ethereums Proof of Stake consensus explained.md

 Then there should be validators that get slashed until finality can be achieved again.

-Though this is the general idea behind consensus on Ethereum, most proof-of-stake protocols have an honest majority assumption.
+Though this is the general idea behind consensus on Ethereum, most Proof-of-Stake protocols have an honest majority assumption.

 As long as more than 51% of the stake is completely honest, then the protocol is meant to be secure.